 The Right Approach: Services Customized to Your School’s Needs

 Every school has unique conditions and needs, and at McREL we prioritize context and collaboration when working with our school and district clients.
 We don’t deliver one-size-fits-all, off-the-shelf, prescribed programs.
-Before proposing any solutions or services, we first focus on learning about you and your school community: your strengths and traditions, your values and goals, and your areas of concern.
-We then tailor our services to fit your specific needs, building contextualized solutions on a solid foundation of evidence-based best practices, forward-thinking concepts, and a systems approach to continuous improvement.
+Before proposing any solutions or services, we first focus on learning about you and your school community: your strengths and traditions, your values and goals, your culture, and your areas of concern.
+We then tailor our services to fit your specific needs, building contextualized solutions on a solid foundation of evidence-based best practices, forward-thinking concepts, an equity lens, and a systems approach to continuous improvement.

 Expert School Consultants

 McREL’s expert staff are former district leaders, principals, and teachers themselves.
 They have real-world experience leading successful improvement initiatives in schools and districts, and they have deep knowledge of the research- and evidence-based best practices that support school improvement.
 Our team has worked with hundreds of schools across the U.S. and around the world so we know how to plan and enact effective school improvement strategies in a variety of setting.

 As your improvement partner, we’ll work side-by-side with you to plan and implement important changes, and monitor the results.
 We’ll also help your leaders and staff build their own professional skills and capacity to improve outcomes and sustain momentum over the long term.